Braille Defined – What is Braille?Published on

 What does it look like?

-Those who are new to Braille often use Grade 1.
-It is a one-to-one conversion; each arrangement of dots represents one letter, number, or punctuation sign.
+Those who are new to braille often learn Grade 1 first.
+It is a one-to-one conversion which means each arrangement of dots represents one letter, number, or punctuation sign.

 How is it printed?

 Braille embossers come in many shapes and sizes.
-As companies develop and release new models to the public, they continue to improve in speed and efficiency.
-The embossers we use here are industrial grade, high-quality, commercial volume machines that help us to serve the needs of some of the nation’s largest companies and even the U.S. government.
+As companies develop and release new models to the public, embossers improve in speed and efficiency.
+The embossers we use are industrial grade, high-quality, commercial volume machines that help us serve the needs of some of the nation’s largest companies, financial institutions, and even the U.S. government.

 Braille readers are devices that people connect to computers or mobile devices.
-Another name for these readers is refreshable Braille displays.
-These displays allow people with blindness to read websites and digital documents.
+Another name for these readers is refreshable braille displays.
+These displays allow people with blindness to read websites, email, and other digital documents.

-The main component of a Braille reader is a display area that uses tiny plastic pins that pop up and down through holes on a flat surface to display different Braille characters.
-The connected computer or mobile device transmits the proper information to the reader so it displays the right letters and numbers.
+The main component of a braille reader is a display area that uses tiny plastic pins that pop up and down through holes on a flat surface to display different characters.
+The connected computer or mobile device transmits the correct information to the reader, which displays the proper dot sequences.

 Some readers also have built-in computing power.
-This means that they can both operate alone as well as through a computer connection.
+This means that they can both operate alone and through a computer connection.
 These models are typically called Notetakers.
-Most notetakers feature an onboard voice so users can choose to read Braille with or without voice, or just listen to the voice by itself.
+In addition, most notetakers feature an onboard voice, so users can choose to read braille with or without voice, or listen to the voice by itself.